Modern Foreign Languages

-	Throughout KS3 pupils study six modules, two per year, covering the following topics:
+Throughout KS3 pupils study 9 modules, three per year, covering the following topics:

 Lessons focus on ensuring that pupils are given time to process new language through listening and reading, before speaking or writing, allowing them to develop confidence in their ability to understand and communicate in the language that they are learning.

 A strong emphasis is placed on linking the language to the culture of the countries from which it comes and in developing the skills needed to cope in familiar real life situations with native speakers.

 To support their learning in class all pupils have access to The Language Gym, a learning platform which provides reinforcement through a wide variety of activities and games.
 Homework is set fortnightly in the form of assignments found within the ‘my class’ section of this platform.
 Additionally, pupils have access to the ‘game room’ which allows them to supplement their learning and follow their own interests.